Understanding Your Calcium Score Over 1000: Key Steps for Heart Health

 At Amavita, we understand how overwhelming this information can be.
 That’s why our CardioElite™ program is here to support you.
 We provide advanced, real-time diagnostic data, AI integration, AHA certification, and 24/7 access to cardiology consultations.
 This proactive approach empowers you to take charge of your cardiovascular health and significantly enhances the management of high-risk individuals, ultimately reducing hospital readmissions and improving health outcomes.

 Recognizing these implications is vital for you as a patient.
-It allows you to engage in personalized care strategies that align with the comprehensive evaluations and advanced imaging capabilities we offer at Amavita Heart and Vascular Health.
+It allows you to engage in that align with the comprehensive evaluations and advanced imaging capabilities we offer at Amavita Heart and Vascular Health.
 Remember, you’re not alone in this journey; we’re here to help you every step of the way.

 This flowchart outlines the serious health implications associated with a calcium score over 1000.
 Each box represents a health risk that increases with higher calcium levels, guiding you through the potential consequences and the importance of proactive health management.